(december 2013 - november 2014)

 Seriously!
 We did this little experiment with a pot of potato and leek soup and loved it!
 Try cooking a batch of our new french-style lentil – the royal baby blue – for just 10 minutes (they cook to a soft texture in 25, which is the recommended cooking time).
 But after only 10, chuck 'em into a bowl of thick and creamy vegie soup for a texture sensation!

-Sprouting is easy and addictive… we’ve tried to sprout all kinds of crazy things, but for a guaranteed hit you might like to try sprouting some dirt(y) red nipper or red nugget lentils or dirt(y) kabuli chickpeas.
-Although we’ve used red nuggets as an example below, these instructions will work for just about any (un-hulled) legume.
+Sprouting is easy and addictive… we’ve tried to sprout all kinds of crazy things, but for a guaranteed hit you might like to try sprouting some dirt(y) kabuli chickpeas or lentils.
+These instructions will work for just about any (un-hulled) legume.

 Sprouts are packed full of goodness and flavour; are great for adding texture and a nutty flavour to salads or a stir fry.
 If you've got small people at home, it's a fun activity to try with them...and hey, they might even eat the sprouts!